felixcool200/DD2360HT23/hw_2/report/DD2360HT23_HW2_Söderman.md

     2. How many global memory reads are being performed by your kernel?

         **ANSWER:**
-        Since both vectors are read once for each addition there is a total of 2N globalreads from global memory.
+        Since both vectors are read once for each addition there is a total of 2N reads from global memory.

 3. For a vector length of 1024:
     1. Explain how many CUDA threads and thread blocks you used.